A healthy delicious Low Carb Lo Mein recipe with zucchini, green onions, chicken plus a fabulously tasty stir fry sauce!

 Cut the chicken breast into thin strips.

-Marinate the chicken in dry sherry, coconut aminos, garlic, and ginger for 30 minutes.
+Marinate the chicken in dry sherry, coconut aminos, garlic, and peeled and grated fresh root ginger (do not use powdered ginger) for 30 minutes.

 While the chicken is marinating slice the green bell pepper and green onions as directed

 Using a julienne peeler or spiralizer, prepare the yellow squash into noodles.

 Microwave the zucchini noodles in a covered dish for up to one minute until they are just barely cooked.
 Then place on a paper towel and pat dry to remove excess liquid.

 Heat 1 tbsp coconut oil in a large nonstick skillet or wok over medium-high heat until hot, then drain the chicken from the marinade (reserve marinade) and add to the pan and let it cook for about 4 minutes per side, then remove from the pan.